uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 Moving from prototype status to a production release, the following would be still required:

-- Automatic (transparent) PAM authentication setup
 - Add unit tests
 - Possible refactorings

+## Additional Features

+Features that might come with the next release:

+- Automatic (transparent) PAM authentication setup/un-setup
+- Daemon mode

 # Drawbacks
 [drawbacks]: #drawbacks